achirkin/easytensor/README.md

   - [x] Try `Typeable`, `Data`, `Generic` for data frames
   - [x] Refactor module dependency tree (try not to depend on implementation anywhere).
   - [x] Polymorphic vector constructors.
-  - [ ] MinMax is too unconventional for haskellers to be accepted.
+  - [ ] Is MinMax too unconventional for haskellers to be accepted?
-  - [ ] Shall I remove `Bounded` as too unconventional?
+  - [x] Conventional `Bounded` for DataFrames with excepted Float and Double instances

 ### Supported GHC versions